joshuaPurushothaman/ridi/README.md

 **Yes, this is completely just an excuse to use Rust to do something fun 🦀🦀🦀**

 oooh, it's like we're crab raving!

+A sample of a [Salamander Grand Piano V3](https://github.com/sfzinstruments/SalamanderGrandPiano) .sfz file is included.